Creating Awesome Content

 Adding Gradient Background

-Next, we will create a gradient background.
-In PixelLab, navigate to the color option in the bottom menu.
+In the next step, we will create a gradient background.
+To do so, go to colors in the bottom menu.
 You can select a color or gradient for your canvas background.
 Choose the gradient option and select your preferred colors.
-If you want to customize your gradient, click on the plus icon to edit it.
+To customize your gradient, click on the plus icon.
+For our thumbnail, we will choose a pink and blue gradient.
+The brightness should also be adjusted to ensure that it is appropriate for the rest of the design.

 Creating a gradient background